 Every theater production has a light plot that places the lighting instruments, and a lighting cue sheet that details the lighting changes, since the quality, timing and changing of light affects the aesthetic statement of what is seen.
 Light, as an aesthetic spokesman, seemed so strong to Nikolais that it became necessary for him to design his lighting as he choreographed.
 He has been doing just this since he created Prism in 1956.
 In the first dance of Prism, confined pools of light came on and off with or against the motion of the dancers.
-The plaster cyclorama of the Playhouse made the finale in which the dancers ran up that cyc for ten feet (or so it seemed), turned with their bodies parallel to the floor, and ran pell-mell for the audience.
+The plaster cyclorama of the Playhouse featured prominently in the finale as the dancers ran up that cyc for up to ten feet (or so it seemed), turned with their bodies parallel to the floor, and ran pell-mell for the audience.
 Just as they were about to run over the footlights, the auditorium was flooded with a battery of blinding spotlights placed at the edge of the stage.
-In this instance the impact of the motion of the dancers running over the footlights and leaping into the auditorium) depended upon the placement and timing of the instruments involved.
+In this instance the illusion of the motion of the dancers running over the footlights and leaping into the auditorium depended upon the placement and timing of the lighting instruments involved.
 However, in Glymistry, another of the dances in Prism, the lighting is not only placed and timed, it is also shaped, for the aesthetics of the dance depend upon a slot of glaring light, which not only isolates the moving parts placed therein but also leaves a trail of persistent motion in the eye of the beholder when the speed of motion and the contrast between light and dark are controlled to do so.
 Without designed and conditioned lighting, the dances of Prism could not have been choreographed and cannot be performed.

-The particular lighting demands of Imago initiated the necessity for the Nikolais Dance Theater to carry its own instrumentation.
+The particular lighting demands of Imago initiated the necessity for the Nikolais Dance Theater to carry its own instruments.
 Not long after its premier performances at the Henry Street Playhouse, Imago was presented at the State Theater in Lincoln Center in New York City, and at the then new and most complete facility, three instruments could not be found to provide the panels of color on which the ballet depended.
 Lincoln Center had to borrow them from the Henry Street Playhouse.

 Today, Niks company carries eight three-foot stacks of four instruments each, giving the company a stack for each wing space.
-In addition, it carries two stacks of three instruments for the apron and several pairs of rovers.
+In addition, it carries two stacks of three spotlights for the apron and several pairs of rovers.
 All of these are wide-angle instruments designed to play as shinbusters.
 The burden of carrying such a quantity of baggage would not have been assumed by Nikolais, who is a practical man, unless he felt it to be essential for his aesthetic conceptions.
 (I have not enumerated any equipment except standard stage lighting instruments, nor have I listed the quantity of cable needed, nor the necessary dimmer controls.)
 These light stacks give him the ability to model the stage floor, the bodies of the dancers, and the density of the stage environment.

 He used flash pots in his childrens classic St. George and the Dragon (1953) and again to make the final, inevitable statement in Tower (Act III of Vaudeville of the Elements, 1965).

-In 1965 in Galaxy, and again in Vaudeville that same year, Nikolais made extensive use of black light.
+In 1965 in Galaxy, and again in Vaudeville that same year, Nikolais made extensive use of blacklight.
 The special capacities of these wavelengths enabled him to obtain a motional statement, giving him moving elements without revealing the mechanics of the motion.
 Designs are moved in these dances without the visible presence of the dancers.

 Buckets (one of the Galaxy dances) makes use of internally lighted costumes of wide, reflective tubes worn on the arms and legs of five male dancers.
 It is a flow of bold images that no other device could approximate.
 The actual lighting mechanics were redesigned several times, for the images never satisfied Nikolaiss optimum expectations for the aesthetics of the dance.
 With the advances made in lighting electronics since 1965, it is time for Nik to try it again.

 Wands (the second of the Galaxy dances) is a dance of fireflies constructed of hand-held dowels topped with colored reflectors and lamps, each equipped with its own battery and on-off switch.
-Delicate, charming, and perfectly possible when performed on a thrust stage in an auditorium the size of the Guthrie Theater at the Walker Art Center in Minneapolis, by whom Vaudeville was commissioned, and for which it was designed.
+It was delicate, charming, and perfectly possible when performed on a thrust stage in an auditorium the size of the Guthrie Theater at the Walker Art Center in Minneapolis, by whom Vaudeville was commissioned, and for which it was designed.
 It was Wands that was in rehearsal on the stage of the Henry Street Playhouse at the onset of the 1965 blackout in Manhattan.
 The company was unaware of the problems until the work lights would not switch on.
 And it was the wands that lighted the dancers out of the theater and to their homes.

 The development of the Somniloquy lanterns is a saga of Niks persistence in developing technical details that satisfy his aesthetic image.
 The lanterns had to be completely portable.
 Therefore, they had to be battery powered (no entangling wires).
 And they had to be powerful.
 A six-volt battery was selected.
 They had to last the length of the ballet.
-The batteries were alkaline.
-Nik designed for them a sort of Linnebach made of plastic hemispheres.
+Nik designed for them a sort of Linnebach lens made of plastic hemispheres.
 The only six-volt lamp that did not distort his designs was an obsolete automotive lamp.
 So that auto lamp was it, with the appropriate socket and tailor-made holder and an on-off switch to complete the unit.
-These units weathered the first few choreographic sessions, but Nikolais was dissatisfied with the sudden on and sudden off of illumination that the on-off switch produced.
+These units weathered the first few choreographic sessions, but Nikolais was dissatisfied with the sudden on and off of illumination that the on-off switch produced.
 He needed at six-volt dimmer installed in each unit.
-Sound electronics provided an Ohmite that did that job.
+Sound electronics provided an Ohmite variable resister that did that job.

 These lanterns satisfied the aesthetic image for the performances on the white stage at the Guggenheim.
 They were adequate to the job at the 350-seat house at the Henry Street Playhouse.
 But their impact proved inadequate when they were used in a larger facility.
 So, the six-volt archaic lamp with its Linnebach globe was replaced by a reflective motorcycle lamp, and Nikolaiss color designs were baked on it in the technical directors oven.